clairey-zx81/json-model/TUTO.md

   npm install json_model_runtime
   ```

-  Then we can compile and run the generated validation node executable:
+  Then we can compile and run the generated validation node executable
+  (`--loose` avoids a warning):

   ```sh
   jmc --loose -o person.js Person-2